DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 // ClusterVersionOperatorList is a collection of ClusterVersionOperators.
 //
-// Compatibility level 1: Stable within a major release for a minimum of 12 months or 3 minor releases (whichever is longer).
+// Compatibility level 4: No compatibility is provided, the API can change at any point for any reason.
+These capabilities should not be used by applications needing long term support.
-// +openshift:compatibility-gen:level=1
+// +openshift:compatibility-gen:level=4
 type ClusterVersionOperatorList struct {
 	metav1.TypeMeta `json:",inline"`